praneeththandra/crime-data-analysis/README.md

 # Results
 Classification using Logistic Regression Hyperparameters Used: Used 0.001, 0.1,1,10 as penalty strengths for grid search.
-Accuracy of 64% cannot be considered a good discrimination.
+Accuracy of 64% can be considered a good discrimination.
-For this classifier, ROC_AUC score is 68% which has to be improved.
+For this classifier, ROC_AUC score is 69% which has the best value compared to other classification.

 Classification using Decision Tree Classifier Hyperparameters Used: Used 3,5,6,8,10 as max_depths for grid search.
 This model has 64% accuracy which is same compared to Logistic Regression.
-Even the ROC_AUC score has been increased to 67%,but that's not enough for a good classification.
+Even the ROC_AUC score has been increased to 67%, but that's not enough for a good classification.

 Classification using Kmeans
 Hyperparameters Used:  0.001, 0.1,1,10
 It seems like Kmeans has 59% accuracy cannot be considered a good classification.
 Also, the ROC_AUC score for Kmeans has also increased to 62%.

+Classification using K-Nearest Neighbors Classifier:
+Hyperparameters Used: Used 4,8,10 as number of neighbors for grid search It seems like K-Nearest Neighbors has 60% accuracy cannot be considered a good classification.
+Also, the ROC_AUC score for Kmeans has also increased to 64%, but that's not enough for a good classification..

+Classification using Random Forest:
+Hyperparameters Used:  5, 8, 10
+It seems like Random Forest has 59% accuracy cannot be considered a good classification.
+Also, the ROC_AUC score for Random Forest has also increased to 61%.
+Random forest have the least accuracy compare to other models.

 ## Conclusion
 ####After analyzing the three models, I think Logistic Regression Classifier can classify better compared to others.We can improve the accuracy by dealing the dataset imbalance through better modeling techniques.